-How to avoid distracted driving: Our top ten tips
+How to avoid distracted driving: Our top tips

 Oct 7, 2021

-Ask around and you’ll find that most of us don’t consider ourselves to be distracted drivers.
+If you ask around, you may find that most of us don't consider ourselves to be distracted drivers.
 We might think the odd text we need to read or the morning coffee we need in order to wake up don’t really count.
 But they sure do.
-In fact, distracted drivers doing things like that are twice as likely to be in a crash or near crash than attentive drivers.1 The distracted driving penalty for something like using a handheld device ranges from $234 in Nova Scotia to $5,000 in Nunavut.2
+In fact, distracted drivers doing things like dialing a phone number are twice as likely to be in a crash or near crash than attentive drivers.1 The distracted driving penalty for something like using a handheld device ranges from $234 in Nova Scotia to $5,000 in Nunavut.2

-Here are the top ten distractions and how to prevent them.3
+Here are the top distractions and how to prevent them.3

 1. Texting in Traffic